What Career Options Are Open to Arts Graduates?

 Networking: Your personal and professional network should never be overlooked.
 The more people that are aware of your job search, the better your chances of finding employment opportunities with your Bachelor's of Arts.
 Talk to your friends, family members, teammates, members of your church, classmates, professors, and anyone else in your sphere of influence.
 Odds are someone will know someone who is hiring an arts graduate, and they’ll be able to put in a good word for you.

 Contact employers directly: Find out who the great, or common, employers of arts graduates are.
 Once you have identified these employers visit the “careers” section of their websites to search for current opportunities.
 If they don’t have any listed that directly pertain to an undergraduate arts degree, it may be worth your while to contact them directly and inquire about any unadvertised or upcoming opportunities.
 With this tactic, persistence might pay off; ensure that you keep record of whom you spoke to, when and what they said.
 After a few weeks, call them back and ask them if any positions have opened up yet.
 This is a great way for arts graduates to take advantage of the hidden job market.

 By implementing some or all of these tactics in your job search, it won’t be long before you're an arts graduate with multiple job offers.

 What Scholarships are Available for Arts Students?

-Browse through our "Arts Scholarships" section to see which scholarships you can apply for.
-We have hundreds of Canadian, American and international scholarships available to students pursuing almost every major in the pursuit of an undergraduate or graduate arts degree, as well as many that are relevant to all arts students in general.
+If you’re looking for scholarships that will help you pay for your arts degree, we’ve got you covered.
+Our Scholarships By Major section has plenty of Canadian, American and international scholarships available to students pursuing an undergraduate or graduate arts degree, as well as many that are open to all students in general.